← Back to research

 Foundation Lab Coding Agents

-A comparison of official coding agents from AI foundation labs — Claude Code (Anthropic), Codex (OpenAI), and Gemini CLI (Google) — the only agents built by the model makers themselves.
+A comparison of 4 official coding agents from AI foundation labs — Claude Code (Anthropic), Codex (OpenAI), Gemini CLI (Google), and Grok Build (xAI) — the only agents built by the model makers themselves.
+Updated March 2026.

 Key takeaways

-• All three major AI labs now ship first-party coding agents — Claude Code, Codex, and Gemini CLI — with deep model integration unavailable to third-party tools
+• All four major AI labs now ship first-party coding agents — Claude Code, Codex, Gemini CLI, and Grok Build — with deep model integration unavailable to third-party tools

 • Foundation lab agents will likely capture majority market share by 2028 as enterprise features mature and model-native optimization becomes decisive